“In Search of Normal”

 All through my grade school years I didn’t think of myself as different or handicapped.
 As far as I knew my peers thought of me the same way.
 When I got older and moved on in school I started to feel I was different and knew people looked at me differently.
 I got quiet and stayed in my small group of friends and did not get involved in high school activities.
 I felt different and was self-conscious because of the stares and the whispers.
 My Drivers Ed teacher did not think that I should be able to drive a car with only one hand.
 I passed my test and have been driving since.
 Our paths crossed a few years ago and we talked about it.
 He could not believe he treated me that way.

 I was more active in church activities, but I still was trying to always hide my right arm.
-Bruce Stambaugh was a member of our church, and that is where we met and fell in love.
+Bruce Stambaugh was a member of our church, and that is where we met as young teenagers and fell in love.
 He always saw me just for me and not my polio damaged limb.

-After graduation from Hanover High School, I went to Thompson Business School, where I felt more accepted.
+After graduation from Hanover High School I went to Thompson Business School, where I felt more accepted.
 As part of my studies, I learned to type with one hand.
 In 1969 after Bruce and I were married, we spent two years in the Brethren Volunteer Service, first in Roanoke, Va. and then in Greenville, Ohio.
-I always got along with the elderly and often felt as though physically, we had the same capabilities.
+I always got along with the elderly and often felt as though physically, we had many of the same capabilities.

 After our time in the Brethren Volunteer Service, we came home to Hanover Pa.
 We soon found jobs and an apartment.
 Eventually we had two children and wanted to move out of town.
 We found land and started building a house.
 We had our home framed up by a contractor and then they went on to another job.
 Bruce, both of our parents and I finished it off.
 By now we were expecting our third child.
-We soon moved in and worked on it while living there.
+We moved in and worked on it while we lived there.

 After a few years I went to work at The Brethren Home at night as an aide.
 I was helping with nightly checks with patients.
 The supervisor did not agree with my working there.
 She felt that I could not hold my own, that the other girls had to do more to make up for me.
 She would sneak behind the curtains and watch!
 She soon came to me and told me that she had been wrong and that I did very well.
-What I didn’t know was how much stress this was putting on my ”good” arm.
+What I didn’t know was how much stress this job was putting on my ”good” arm.
 Our three children were in school and soon I had the opportunity to move to the Activities Department.
 I loved this job - working with the residents and playing games while I visited with those that couldn’t get out of their rooms.
 There was something different to do and see each day.

-When our fourth child came along, I took off maternity time.
+When our fourth child came along, I took maternity time off.
 When I returned to work, our trusted neighbor took care of him while I worked during the day.
-Our job description changed, and we had to spend one day a week changing bedding and flipping mattresses.
+Our job description had changed, and we had to spend one day a week changing bedding and flipping mattresses.
 I began to live with pain.
-After therapy and time off at work, it was discovered that my rotator cuff was torn and surgery was needed.
+After therapy and time off at work, my doctor discovered that my rotator cuff was torn and I needed surgery that would leave me without the use of either arm or hands while I recovered.
 I had the most wonderful doctor.
 He called my young family in to his office and explained to the kids what was going to happen to their Mom and that they would need to become my hands for a while.
-I was told that it would be a process of two weeks before I would be able to start to use my left arm, leaving me completely without the use of either arm or hands.
-The two weeks became six.
+I was told that it would be two weeks before I would be able to start using my left arm.
+Those two weeks became six.
 Members of our church brought us meals, Bruce dressed me, brushed my teeth, fed me and did the personal things we do for ourselves.
 My Mom or a friend would be with me when Bruce worked and couldn’t be home.
 It was a rough summer but we all got through it.
-All the strength never came back in my left arm, but polio survivors are strong people and we learn to adapt.

-Life soon returned to its new normal.
+I never got the full strength back in my left arm, but polio survivors are strong people, and we learn to adapt.
+Life soon returned to our new normal.
 I tried to return to my fun job at The Brethren Home, but I had too many restrictions and had to take a permanent leave.

 I missed being around people too much.
 I would have tea parties for my girlfriends on their birthdays and they started to encourage me to get into the business.
 So Bruce and I became entrepreneurs in the “tea room” business.
 We opened the Seven Oaks Tea Room in our home, in 1999.
+We truly loved it.
 We really did have fun and met a lot of wonderful people.
-We truly loved it.
-Standing in the kitchen cooking all the foods from scratch, washing and ironing all the linens, washing all the china became too taxing on me.
+But standing in the kitchen cooking all the food from scratch, washing and ironing all the linens, and washing all the china became too taxing on me.
 Even as the effects of polio reared its ugly head, we worked together and had fun.
 We had our Tea Room for almost 20 years.

-I was experiencing what is known now as “post-polio syndrome“.
+I was experiencing what is known as “post-polio syndrome“.
 A new journey in my life was about to begin.
 I had a friend at church who was also a survivor.
 She introduced me to Post-Polio Health International.
 I wanted to get some support from other survivors, and joined.
 PHI provided lists of support groups, I started inquiring and found out there were none in my area so I decided to start one.
 The closest one was in a suburb of Philadelphia and Bruce agreed to drive me over.
 After meeting them I came home and began my new journey in the polio world.

-The Hanover Post-Polio Support Group was born.
+I guess I still want to be seen as “normal”.
+On the other hand, I think that as survivors of anything we just want to be looked at and accepted as “normal”.
 There have been many challenges and changes for me, both good and bad.
 All in all I am content in my life, looking forward to the future and of being able to continue to serve.
 I guess you can say I have found my normal, although it changes every day.

 Previous